CLIMATE BANK OVERVIEW – HIGH LEVEL WORKING DRAFT

 Public Ideas Workshop - Friday, March 17, 2023

-The Illinois Finance Authority / Illinois Climate Bank is inviting you to participate in its second public Ideas Workshop on March 17, 2023 from 10 am - 12 pm, focused on equitable climate finance.
-What it is about: The Illinois Finance Authority / Illinois Climate Bank, on behalf of the State of Illinois, is developing new clean energy finance tools to support the State's equitable transition to a clean energy economy.
-This initial session is focused on the development of a revolving loan fund for energy efficiency retrofits and business support.
-Have a good idea?
-Please let us know if you would like to provide a short, 5-minute presentation of an idea for a finance solution that can specifically target a market gap in the development of new energy efficiency, building electrification, or behind-the-meter renewable energy in disadvantaged communities and/or delivered by diverse contractors.
+The Illinois Finance Authority / Illinois Climate Bank held its second public Ideas Workshop on March 17, 2023 from 10 am - 12 pm, focused on equitable climate finance.
+The Illinois Finance Authority / Illinois Climate Bank, on behalf of the State of Illinois, is developing new clean energy finance tools to support the State's equitable transition to a clean energy economy.
+This initial session focused on the development of a revolving loan fund for energy efficiency retrofits and business support.
+Stakeholders gave 5-minute presentations of their idea for a finance solution that can specifically target a market gap in the development of new energy efficiency, building electrification, or behind-the-meter renewable energy in disadvantaged communities and/or delivered by diverse contractors.
 If you have an idea to present related to climate & equitable finance, please reach out to Andrew Barbeau at the following email address: andrew@theaccelerategroup.com.

 Section 40101(d) - Grid Resilience Programs